opencog/atomspace/opencog/persist/sql/README.md

 If the above doesn't work, go back, and try again.

-Verify that `opencog_user` has write permissions to the tables.
-Do this entering the below.
+Verify that you have write permissions to the tables.
+Do this by entering the below.

 ```